MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/essential-services.md

 ## Consent Service events

+### Office.Android.DocsUI.PaywallControl.PriceNoticeUIClickEvent

+This event is triggered when user acknowledges the price notification.
+The information is used to record user response to the price notices and help ensure compliance with Google Play Store requirements.

+The following fields are collected:

+- **EventDate** - Timestamp of the event occurrence.

+- **ProductId** - String - ProductId of the SKU being purchased.

+- **SessionID** - GUID to connect events by session.

+### Office.Android.DocsUI.PaywallControl.PriceNoticeUIShown

+This event is triggered when there is any change in SKU pricing and price update notice is displayed.
+The information is used to record price notifications shown to users and help ensure compliance with Google Play Store requirements.

+The following fields are collected:

+- **EventDate** - Timestamp of the event occurrence

+- **ProductId** - String - ProductId of the SKU being purchased.

+- **SessionID** - GUID to connect events by session

 ### Office.Privacy.UnifiedConsent.API.ConsentGetFailed

 This event logs a failure in a request to get information from the consent service.
 Data is used to understand the frequency of successes and failures in client components, allowing detection and mitigation of common issues.